bazelbuild/rules_apple/doc/rules-visionos.md

 </pre>

-Builds and bundles a tvOS UI `.xctest` test bundle.
+Builds and bundles a visionOS UI `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.
 When using Tulsi to run tests built with this target, `runner` will not be used since Xcode is the test runner in that case.

-Note: tvOS UI tests are not currently supported in the default test runner.
+Note: visionOS UI tests are not currently supported in the default test runner.

 The following is a list of the `visionos_ui_test` specific attributes; for a list of the attributes inherited by all test rules, please check the